mai-array/1391-Engineering-Notebook-2025-/README.md

-# 1391-Engineering-Notebook-2025-
+# FRC 1391 2025 Engineering Notebook
-The technical documentation for FRC team 1391 for the 2025 REEFSCAPE Season written by myself.
+<h1> The technical documentation for FRC team 1391 for the 2025 REEFSCAPE Season written by myself. </h1>

 # Sections